shapeshed/shapeshed.com/content/posts/expressionengine_plugin_friendly_404_pages.md

-{
-  "slug": "expressionengine-plugin-friendly-404-pages",
-  "title": "ExpressionEngine plugin - Friendly 404 pages", "date": "2008-11-01T00:00:00+00:00",
++++
+date = "2008-11-01T00:00:00+00:00"
-  "description": "I've written a simple plugin for ExpressionEngine that suggests valid pages to users based on the final segement of a 404 page.", "tags": [
+description = "I've written a simple plugin for ExpressionEngine that suggests valid pages to users based on the final segement of a 404 page." slug = "expressionengine-plugin-friendly-404-pages" tags = ["ExpressionEngine", "PHP"] title = "ExpressionEngine plugin - Friendly 404 pages"

-    "ExpressionEngine",
-    "PHP"
-  ]
-}
++++
 ## Where am I?

 ExpressionEngine [can serve 404 pages][1] but once the user reaches the 404 page there isn't much to help them recover from the error.
 You could of place a [simple search form][2] in the template but wouldn't it be quicker if we could do it for the user?